For those of you new to buying and wearing latex/rubber clothing, below are a few pointers to help you care for your pieces.

 As you put your garment on for the first time, it will be lightly talced inside which will help, you may wish to use more talc, or alternatively a latex friendly dressing aid/lube will really help slide into the garment if it's rather tight or doesn't have a zip.
 A little applied to the skin and inside the garment will make all the difference!
 You can find William’s ‘Slide Inside’ lubricant here.
 A little goes a long way!

 Be careful when dressing with jewellery and long nails as the rubber can tear, so try not to dig fingers in.
 Pale coloured latex can also discolour so avoid contact with make-up, fake tan, jewellery etc. Prolonged contact with metal and a lubricant or polish will accelerate the staining so it's best to remove piercings completely when worn if possible.
+Staining from metal left on the skin, can then be transferred to the garment, so it best to wash the area of the body thoroughly before dressing, if you have just removed metal accessories from the body.

 To launder your latex, use a little gentle soap in luke warm water, move the garment around in it so that the water moves in and around the garment, attempt to remove stains with your fingertips.
 Then wash in clean luke warm water, you may wish to repeat this to be sure to remove any soap.
 Leave your garment to drip dry in the shower or over a bath for long enough that it is completely dry inside and out.
 You can then talc the inside and polish the outside to keep the rubber moisturised.